 A series on issues facing indigenous peoples around the world

-The following reports all bear remarkable similarity.
-Many indigenous communities are struggling to defend their territories, their health and their cultural identity.
+Many of the following reports bear remarkable similarity as indigenous communities around the world are struggling to defend their territories, their health and their cultural identity.

 Indigenous peoples in Peru are feeling threatened by oil, mining and logging companies grabbing their lands.
 Their cultural identity is also softening.
 An Là News on BBC Alba (7/1/20)